-Soldier On provides in-house, evidence-based psychology treatments to service personnel who have been impacted by their service to Australia.
+Soldier On provides in-house, evidence-based psychology treatments to Defence personnel and contemporary veterans who have been impacted by their service to Australia.
 These services are also available to their family members, including partners, children, parents, and siblings.

 Our psychologists are highly skilled and trained to work with service personnel.
-Many have specific experience working with service personnel and with those affected by trauma.
+Many have specific experience working with those affected by trauma.

 Soldier On’s psychologists can help you with: